xor63/mastering-bitcoin-exercises/src/ch03-bitcoin-core-the-reference-implementation.md

 human-readable format of the transaction.

 Check that you can see the same transaction inputs and outputs as in the book.

+### 3.2 Find Alice's transaction in the block

+In the book, we saw that Alice's transaction was included in block 277316.
+Using a client library, obtain this block and find Alice's transaction in the list of transactions that the block contains.